AleenaTomy/Python_projects/README.md

 Here’s a brief overview of each project.
 Feel free to explore each one!

-#Project 3: Web_scraping_project.ipynb Project 1: BMI Calculator
+# Project 1: BMI Calculator

 Description:
 The BMI Calculator program calculates the Body Mass Index (BMI) based on a user's weight and height.
 It takes inputs such as the user's name, weight (in kilograms), and height (in centimeters).
 After processing the inputs, the program computes the BMI using the formula: